Bonny94ITA/SecretPlacesWebApp/README.md

 The app includes the following features:

-    Trip planner: allows users to create and organize their travel itineraries, including flights, hotels, and activities
+    Trip planner: allows users to create and organize their travel itineraries, including flights and hotels

 ## Resources